Most interesting landmarks of Sierra Leone

 Like most Western African countries, Sierra Leone is not a popular tourist destination and its landmarks are little known.

-Nevertheless the country is rich with rare and unique species of plants and animals, it has impressive landscape.
+Nevertheless, the country is rich with rare and unique species of plants and animals, it has an impressive landscape.

 Featured: Cotton Tree in Freetown